Thank you for trying AMP!

 If you are unsure of your inmate's location, you can search and locate your inmate by typing in their last name, first name or first initial, and/or the offender ID number to get their accurate information immediately Registered Offenders

-The Jackson County MO Detention Center is a medium-security detention center located at 1300 Cherry St Kansas City, MO which is operated locally by the Jackson County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
+The Jackson Co Jail is a low/medium-security detention center located at 1300 Cherry St Kansas City, MO which is operated locally by the Jackson County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
 Most of the sentenced inmates are here for less than two years.
-Jackson County accepts inmates from surrounding towns, municipalities, the US Marshal's Service and the Kansas City Police Department who do not have their own long-term lock-up.
+Jackson County accepts inmates from surrounding towns, Kansas City Police Department, and the US Marshal's Service.

 The Jackson County Detention Center (JCDC) houses adult inmates being held on state charges, while the Regional Correctional Center (RCC) is for adults with Kansas City, Missouri municipal violations.